Shramkoweb/Portfolio/_snippets/postgres-install-macos.md

 keywords: [ JS snippet, PostgreSQL Snippet, install PostgreSQL, postgres on MacOS ]
 ---

-Title: Installing PostgreSQL on macOS: A Step-by-Step Guide

 Are you looking to set up a powerful and reliable relational database system on your macOS machine?
 PostgreSQL, also known as Postgres, is an excellent choice.
 It's a popular open-source database that offers robust features and scalability.
 In this guide, we'll walk you through the steps to install PostgreSQL on your macOS system.